vercel/modelfusion/docs/guide/function/generate-image.md

 Generates an image using a prompt.
 The prompt format depends on the model.
 For example, OpenAI image models expect a string prompt, and Stability AI models expect an array of text prompts with optional weights.

 By default, the image is a binary buffer.
-You can use the `asBase64Text()` method on the result to get a base-64 encoded string instead.
+You can use set the returnType option to `base64` to get a base-64 encoded string instead.

 ## Usage